 This article is an introduction to our public API, with a focus on what the API key does.
 For a guide on how to use the public API, click here.
+Please make sure to contact LeanLaw support if your API has not been enabled yet.

 How does the public API work?